Wabtec Corp Looks to Continue to Trade Below its Annual-Low Share Price Today | Comtex SmarTrend

 Wabtec Corp Looks to Continue to Trade Below its Annual-Low Share Price Today

-Wabtec Corp (NYSE:WAB) traded today at a new 52-week low of $51.93.
-So far today approximately 157,000 shares have been exchanged, as compared to an average 30-day volume of 1.4 million shares.
+Wabtec Corp (NYSE:WAB) traded at a new 52-week low today of $47.90.
+This new low was reached on below average trading volume as 73,000 shares traded hands, while the average 30-day volume is approximately 1.6 million shares.

 Wabtec Corporation, doing business as Westinghouse Air Brake Technologies Corporation, provides technology products and services for the rail industry on a worldwide basis.
 The Company manufactures a range of products for locomotives, freight cars, and passenger transit vehicles.
 Westinghouse Air Brake Technologies also builds new locomotives and provides aftermarket services.